odyssee-co/tiers-lieux/README.md

      - Randomly selects *n* distinct municipalities, weighted by their individual performance.
      - Evaluates solutions iteratively and stops after a specified number of unsuccessful iterations.
    - **Parallel Evolutionary Algorithm:**
-     - Uses a structured stochastic approach inspired by natural selection mechanisms.
-     - Emulates Darwinian evolution: fittest individuals are allowed to reproduce and form the next generation.
+     - Uses an evolutionnary algorithm to efficiently explore the solutions space.
-     - Uses parallel implementation with multiple threads for efficient exploration of solutions.
+     - Uses parallel implementation with multiple threads.

 ## How to Use

 Follow these steps to utilize the code and replicate our research:

-1. **Get the Data:**
-   - Download French administrative boundaries from [data.gouv.fr](https://www.data.gouv.fr/fr/datasets/decoupage-administratif-communal-francais-issu-d-openstreetmap/).
-Unzip the file in `data/iris`.
-   - Obtain the professional mobility file from [INSEE](https://www.insee.fr/fr/statistiques/fichier/5395749/RP2018_mobpro_csv.zip) and unzip it in `data`.

-2. **Clone the Repository:**
+1. **Clone the Repository:**
    ```
    git clone git@github.com:odyssee-co/tiers-lieux.git
    cd tiers-lieux
    ```

+2. **Get the Data:**
+   - Download French administrative boundaries from [data.gouv.fr](https://www.data.gouv.fr/fr/datasets/decoupage-administratif-communal-francais-issu-d-openstreetmap/).
+Unzip the file in `data/iris`.
+   - Obtain the professional mobility file from [INSEE](https://www.insee.fr/fr/statistiques/fichier/5395749/RP2018_mobpro_csv.zip) and unzip it in `data`.

 3. **Install Dependencies:**
    ```